 Serge Benhayon made a defamation claim against Esther in NSW Supreme Court Sydney in November 2015 and expanded the claim in September 2016.
 He is claiming Esther damaged his reputation with one blog post and 18 tweets.
 An amended defence was filed at the end of November 2016.

-Esther will take full defences to trial.
 Visit the case updates blogs for the latest.

 Contact Esther for enquiries.